Jamesliangk9/unsw-restech.github.io/docs/using_katana/monitor_jobs.md

 ...
 ```

-In each row you can see the **node ID**, queue name, whether it’s free or busy, how many CPUs are in use, and memory usage.
+In each row you can see the **node ID**, queue name, whether it's free or busy, how many CPUs are in use, and memory usage.

-### Detailed Info About One Node with `pbsnodes`
+<h3> Detailed Info About One Node with `pbsnodes` </h3>

 The `pbsnodes` command shows detailed information about nodes.
 Without arguments it can be overwhelming.
 Use it with a node name to narrow results: